Identity Theft Insurance

 - Trolling is another popular technique used.
 Watch for people who appear to be using a cell phone behind you in line.
 They may actually be recording your card and PIN number for later use.

 - Corporate security breaches are becoming more common and are increasingly a source for concern.
 Many companies, where you do business, store more information on you than you realize.

 Identity Theft Insurance – Worth It or Not?

 In spite of all of these schemes and many more out there, there is debate among various ‘experts’ on how they perceive the value of identity theft insurance.

 Those that don’t see the value of identity theft insurance are quick to point out that, unlike in many other countries, Canadian banks will usually reimburse customer accounts if they can prove they are a victim of fraud and that even at just $20 dollars a month the extra premium on your homeowners insurance will add up.

 Others argue that they fail to take into account the other costs of identity theft, which involve more than just the funds taken from your account or charges made on your cards.
-There are the administrative fees, legal fees, postage, time off work and other expenses that can add up very quickly and make that small monthly premium seem more than a worthwhile investment.
+There are administrative fees, legal fees, postage, time off work, and other expenses that can add up very quickly and make that small monthly premium seem more than a worthwhile investment.

 If you are concerned about identity theft, feel free to speak with the insurance experts at Mitchell & Whale.
 Call us at 1-800-731-2228 or email us at firstname.lastname@example.org.
 We’d be pleased to help you.